Go to University of Chicago Medicine Home

 Bio

-As an outstanding pediatric endocrinologist, Dr. Lemelman emphasizes the importance of the doctor-patient relationship in providing optimal care for transgender patients.
-Her nomination as a Bucksbaum Institute Junior Faculty Scholar reflects her dedication to advancing the TransCARE program and studying the impact of effective physician-patient communication on transgender care.
+Dr. Michelle Lemelman is an Assistant Professor of Pediatrics and a renowned expert in pediatric endocrinology.
+As an outstanding pediatric endocrinologist, Dr. Lemelman emphasizes the importance of the doctor-patient relationship in providing optimal care for pediatric patients.
+Her nomination as a Bucksbaum-Siegler Institute Associate Junior Faculty Scholar reflects her dedication to advancing research and studying the impact of effective physician-patient communication on clinical care.
 Dr. Lemelman’s leadership and expertise make her a deserving candidate for this prestigious recognition.

 Ali Mansour, MD